hotosm/fAIr/frontend/docs/index.md

 ## Folder Arrangement

-We following the recommendations from Michael Nygard (quoted below) in the folder arrangement.
+We follow the recommendations from Michael Nygard (quoted below) in the folder arrangement.

 > ADRs will be numbered sequentially and monotonically.
 Numbers will not be reused.